Part One: The end

-The firewhiskey burns more than usual tonight and all plans to get trashed fly right out the window.
+The Firewhisky burns more than usual tonight and all plans to get trashed fly right out the window.

 Instead, I sit at the bar, detached from everyone, and think.

-I think and wonder just when was the moment my life became so outrageous, so crazy that I'm driven to the decision that the moment I finished training to be a healer I would quit my extremely high-paying job, take a new one that doesn't pay so great at St. Mungo's, put in notice to move to a new flat closer to the hospital, and abruptly end—something that can't be classified into a specific group other than, "a giant mistake."
+I think and wonder just when was the moment my life became so outrageous, so crazy that I'm driven to the decision I've just made.
+I've completed my training as a Healer and quit my extremely high-paying job to take a new one that doesn't pay so great at St. Mungo's.
+I put in notice to move to a new flat closer to the hospital and abruptly ended something that can't be classified into a specific group other than, "a giant mistake."

 "This next song goes out to the birthday boy, Draco Malfoy, wherever he is."

-I signal to the barmaid for another firewhiskey, better make it a double.
+I signal to the barmaid for another Firewhisky, better make it a double.

 And I can't let it, not anymore.

-Being around someone who doesn't share your sentiments is absolutely maddening.
+Being around someone who doesn't share your feelings is maddening.